zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Hyphenation
 ***********
-The hyphen is often used to join words together to form a compound noun .
-Compoundnouns often go through this progressions:
+The hyphen is often used to join words together to form a compound noun.
+Compound nouns often go through this progressions:

 * open compound: health care
 * hyphenated compound: health-care